sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 I have a beta system live at [app.calyptahealth.com](https://app.calyptahealth.com).
 You can try it yourself.

-**If you're a clinician** who spends too much time on difficult conversations about vaccines, screenings, or medications, this might help.
+**If you're a clinician** who spends too much time on difficult conversations about vaccines, screenings, or medications...

-**If you work at a health system, payer, or public health department** and you're on the hook for preventive care metrics that won't budge, this might be worth a look.
+**If you work at a health system, payer, or public health department** and you're on the hook for preventive care metrics that you struggle to move...

 **If you're reading this thinking "I wish this existed for X"** — reach out.
-I'm starting with vaccines because they're a smoldering emergency, but the pattern generalizes: any conversation where the evidence is clear but patients are misled by misinformation or for whatever reason resist or delay...I think I can help.
+I'm starting with vaccines because they're an urgent crisis, but the pattern generalizes: any conversation where the evidence is clear but patients are misled by misinformation or for whatever reason resist or delay...

 If this sounds like something you can make use of, I'd love to talk.
 Send me a note: [scott@calyptahealth.com](mailto:scott@calyptahealth.com).